What You Should Know

-Tubaria Furfuracea is a small mushroom that is characterized by a tawny-brown hygrophanous cap, a striate cap margin, usually subdecurrent gills, and a pale rusty-brown spore print.
+Tubaria furfuracea is a small mushroom that is characterized by a tawny-brown hygrophanous cap, a striate cap margin, usually subdecurrent gills, and a pale rusty-brown spore print.
 It often fruits in vast numbers in its favored habitat wood chips, with Psathyrella gracilis and Hypholoma aurantiaca.
-Indeed, Psathyrella gracilis resembles it in size and also has a hygrophanous cap but it is grey-brown rather than orange-brown in color.
+Indeed, Psathyrella gracilis resembles it in size and also has a hygrophanous cap but it is gray-brown rather than orange-brown in color.

 Habitat solitary to gregarious on woody debris, e.g., sticks, bark, wood chips, sawdust, etc.; fruiting from early fall to late winter.

 Saprobic on the deadwood of hardwoods; occasionally growing directly from very well decayed logs and stumps, but more commonly attached to buried deadwood near stumps, appearing terrestrial; late spring through fall; widely distributed east of the Rocky Mountains.

 1.5-12 cm; bell-shaped or occasionally convex when young, becoming broadly convex to broadly bell-shaped or nearly flat in age; bald; smooth or, more often, moderately to prominently radially wrinkled and puckered (over the center when young and later nearly overall); sticky to greasy when fresh; dark brown to grayish brown or yellow-brown, but not infrequently fading to brownish or buff; the margin incurved when young, sometimes uplifted in maturity, not lined.